Depression After Covid: Covid Depression

 Everyone faces periodic feelings of loneliness and sadness.
 These emotions are common and even healthy reactions to losing a job or a relationship, stress from work or home, or disappointing events.
 However, for some people, these feelings can last for extended periods and become too hard to manage on their own (by sheer willpower or other efforts).

-Recognizing the symptoms of depression is key to knowing when it’s time to seek medical help.
+Recognizing the symptoms of depression (Covid Depression) is key to knowing when it’s time to seek medical help.
 Some of the most common symptoms include:

 - Difficulty concentrating, making decisions, or recalling details